Darryl Strawberry: Later years

 Strawberry's numbers tailed off considerably after 1991; over the next two years he only played in 75 games.
 In 1994, he was released in May by the Dodgers after failing to show up to a game.
 Later that season he signed with the San Francisco Giants, where he saw limited playing time as he tried to make a comeback, hitting only four home runs and driving in 17 runs that year.

 After a suspension at the beginning of 1995 after testing positive for cocaine, Strawberry signed with the New York Yankees for the stretch run.
 The next year, Darryl signed with the Saint Paul Saints of the Northern League on May 3, 1996, in an attempt to rehabilitate.
-On June 2, the Saints faced the Duluth–Superior Dukes at Wade Stadium, where Strawberry hit his first home run for the Saints, at a distance of 522' off of pitcher Pat Ahearne.
+On June 2, the Saints faced the Duluth–Superior Dukes at Wade Stadium, where Strawberry hit his first home run for the Saints, at a distance of 522' off pitcher Pat Ahearne.
 Soon thereafter, he found himself back with the Yankees, who signed him on July 4, 1996.

 With the Yankees, he showed flashes of his former brilliance, belting 11 home runs in a part-time role and helping his team win the World Series in 1996 alongside former Mets teammates Dwight Gooden and David Cone.
 His second career three-homer game came against the Chicago White Sox on August 6 of that season.

 He had a big series against the Baltimore Orioles in the 1996 ALCS as he blasted three home runs with five RBIs and a .417 average in four games.
 In 1997, he did not have any home runs, with his playing time limited by injuries.
 He played in just 11 games that year, collecting just two runs batted in.

 In 1998, he had 24 home runs, once again helping the Yankees win the World Series and playing 100 games for the first time since 1991.
 However, he suffered abdominal pain for around two months, which he did not disclose to his teammates or staff, and his playing time declined late in the season.
 Strawberry was diagnosed with colon cancer during the American League Division Series (ALDS), and he was replaced on the roster by rookie Ricky Ledée.
 In 1999, he made a comeback from his cancer treatment, but saw limited playing time, hitting 3 home runs.
 He did however hit a crucial 3-run home run against the Texas Rangers in the ALDS, helping the Yankees advance to the ALCS.

 Strawberry was set to return to the Yankees in 2000, but after testing positive for cocaine in February while attending spring training, Strawberry was ordered to leave the team while waiting for commissioner Bud Selig to make a decision on a possible suspension.
 Six days after news of the positive test broke, Selig announced that Strawberry would be suspended for the entire 2000 season, effectively ending his career.